Interactive STD/STI Symptom Checker

-HPV refers to a group a viruses that can either remain asymptomatic for years and clear up on their own, or develop into serious health problems.
+HPV refers to a group of viruses that can either remain asymptomatic for years and clear up on their own or develop into serious health problems.
 Noticeable symptoms include genital warts.
 HPV can also cause several types of cancer in both men and women.
 Fortunately, vaccination is available to protect against some prominent strains of HPV.

 Bacterial Vaginosis (BV)

 BV is a bacterial infection of the vagina.
 According to the Centers for Disease Control and Prevention (CDC), BV is the single most common vaginal infection for women between 15 and 44 years old.
 Symptoms of BV are similar to symptoms of other STDs and include foul smells from the vaginal area, discharge, itching, and painful urination.
 However, many people experience no symptoms.

 Trich (pronounced “trick”) is an extremely common STD, with the CDC reporting 3.7 million confirmed cases in the United States alone.
 Symptoms of this STD are similar to other STDs, with itching or pain coming from the genital area, pain occurring during urination, and unusual discharge produced by the penis or vagina.
 This STD can also be asymptomatic.
 Trich is fortunately easily treated.

 HIV is the virus that causes acquired immunodeficiency syndrome (AIDS).
 After initial infection, flu-like symptoms can occur for a brief period of time.
 HIV symptoms are often minimal or absent after this early stage.
 If HIV progresses to AIDS, the immune system becomes severely compromised.
 Infections that healthy people can normally fight off can be fatal for those who have AIDS.